 The egg protein is an outstanding widely available organic protein.
 Its only inferior to whey protein.
 This protein is released more slowly into the bllodstream than whey protein, making it ideal for use throughout the day.
 One of the things you can do is to mix the eggs with whey protein, thus creating the best organic shake in the whole world.

-3. MILK PROTEINS (CALCIUM CASINATE AND MICELLAR CASEIN)
+3. MILK PROTEIN (CALCIUM CASINATE AND MICELLAR CASEIN)

 Milk proteins are similar to egg proteins – excellent widely available organic proteins.
 Their BV is somewhat lower compared to the egg protein, and they are released in the blood stream at a much slower rate.
 Calcium casinate is the dominant protein in milk and dairy products.
 Micellar casein is a natural undenatured form of casein found in milk.
 It is derived from the milk by employing ultrafiltration without application of chemicals.
 This increases the quantity of bioactive milk peptides, boosting the immune system and improving the muscles growth.